OliveTreeBible/MXSymbolicate/README.md

 In that example, the binary name will be taken as `MyApp`, and it'll look for a dSYM at `/path/to/MyApp.xcarchive/dSYMs/MyApp.app.dSYM/Contents/Resources/DWARF/MyApp`.

 When called in any of these ways, the script will print some metadata from the report and the symbolicated call stacks.
+Call stacks in crash diagnostics will be printed linearly, like you'd see in a normal crash report.
+If the `callStackPerThread` property is `false`, though, the call stack is showing the heaviest traces, and it's not a simple linear stack, so the script prints it like a `spindump`.
+Note that app launch diagnostics currently have `callStackPerThread` set false even though they need to be printed `spindump`-style; this is a bug, as per some awesome engineers I was able to talk to in WWDC 2024 labs (FB13889418).

 ## Symbolicating frames in system libraries